-1. To change a network adapter IP address, do it with “New-NetIPAddress”.
+1. To change IP address, do it with “New-NetIPAddress“.

 2. To set DNS address use the “Set-DNSClientServerAddress“.

-To set alternate DNS server just add the second DNS address with comma.
+To set alternate DNS server just add the second DNS address with a comma.

-To view the result with PowerShell, type “Get-NetIPConfiguration” and press enter.
+To check the result type “Get-NetIPConfiguration” and press enter.
 It will shows all adapters IP configurations.